1 Apps

 # Example of usage

-nuts nserver --http
+nuts nserver start --http

 5.2 ntomcat